tbm0115/HTML-Writer/README.md

 Public Class Form1
   Public Sub GenerateHTMLReport(ByVal FilePath As String)
     Dim Report As New HTMLWriter
-        Dim Header As New HTMLHeader("Hello World")

     'Begin writing report data to HTML Table
     Dim Table As New HTMLTable
-        'Add Attribute Style to table header with the provided CSS Dim TH As New HTMLTable.HTMLTableHeader(New AttributeList({"background-color"}, {"lightblue"}, True)) TH.AddTableHeaderColumn("Bubble #")
+    'Add Attribute Style to table header with the provided CSS Dim TH As New HTMLTable.HTMLTableRow(New AttributeList({"background-color"}, {"lightblue"}, True)) TH.AddTableCell(New HTMLTableCell("Column 1", HTMLTableCell.CellType.Header))
-        TH.AddTableHeaderColumn("Feature Name")
-        TH.AddTableHeaderColumn("Inspection Method")
-        TH.AddTableHeaderColumn("Measured Value")
-        TH.AddTableHeaderColumn("In Tolerance?")
+    TH.AddTableCell(New HTMLTableCell("Column 2", HTMLTableCell.CellType.Header))
+    TH.AddTableCell(New HTMLTableCell("Column 3", HTMLTableCell.CellType.Header))
+    TH.AddTableCell(New HTMLTableCell("Column 4", HTMLTableCell.CellType.Header))
+    TH.AddTableCell(New HTMLTableCell("Column 5", HTMLTableCell.CellType.Header))
     Table.AddTableRow(TH)
     Dim TR As HTMLTable.HTMLTableRow

     For i = 0 To 10 Step 1
       'Offset Color
       If i And 1 Then
         'Add Attribute Style to table row with the provided CSS TR = New HTMLTable.HTMLTableRow(New AttributeList({"background-color"}, {"lightgray"}, True)) Else
         TR = New HTMLTable.HTMLTableRow
       End If
       For j = 0 To 5 Step 1
-            TR.AddTableColumn(j.ToString)
+        TR += New HTMLTableCell(j.ToString, HTMLTableCell.CellType.Row)
       Next
-          Table.AddTableRow(TR)
+      Debug.WriteLine(vbTab & "Added '" & TR.Count.ToString & "' cells to the row...")
+      Table += TR
     Next
+    Debug.WriteLine("Added '" & Table.Count.ToString & "' rows to the table...")
     'Add HTML objects to "Report"
-        Report.AddToHTMLMarkup(Header)
-        Report.AddToHTMLMarkup(Table)
+    Report += New HTMLHeader("Hello World")
+    Report += Table
     'Write all HTML markup to specified file (passed in sub) File.WriteAllText(FilePath, Report.HTMLMarkup)
   End Sub
 End Class
 </code></pre>